 Hugo is an amazingly fast framework for building static sites, which is highly flexible and works cross-platform.
 It supports multiple content types, taxonomies, menus, dynamic API-driven content, and more without plugins.

 11ty works with your project’s existing directory structure, it uses independent template engines.
-11ty don’t want to hold your content hostage so if you decide to use something else later, having your content decoupled in this way will make migration easier.
+11ty don’t want to hold your content hostage.
+So if you decide to use something else, having your content decoupled in this way will make migration easier.

-These will be server-rendered so that a user’s first visit to the app is as fast as possible, and then a client-side app will take over.
+This will be server-rendered so that a user’s first visit to the app is as fast as possible.
+And then a client-side app will take over.
 Building an app with all the best practices code-splitting, offline support, server-rendered views with client-side hydration is fiendishly complicated.
 Sapper does all the boring stuff for you so that you can get on with the creative part.